galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/tutorial.md

 Well done!
 In this tutorial we have:
 - examined raw read data, annotations and necessary input files for quantification
-- created an index in salmon and run Alevin
+- created an index in Salmon and run Alevin
 - identified barcodes that correspond to non-empty droplets
 - added gene and cell metadata
 - applied the necessary conversion to pass these data to downstream processes.